 Down for the count

 San Juan, Puerto Rico

 The port itself was not significantly damaged but the horrendous damage to the island from the storm will linger for months.
-The government reports that San Juan’s airport has resumed full operation.
-However, much of the island is still without electrical power and less than half of telecommunications and cell service has been restored.
+The government reports that San Juan’s airport has resumed full operation, but Westjet and Air Canada are among airlines that have cancelled regular flights to Puerto Rico.
+Much of the island is still without electrical power and less than half of telecommunications and cellphone service has been restored.

 The port currently is busy as a staging area for relief supplies, food and fuel.
 Several cruise itineraries that included San Juan have been altered to avoid Puerto Rico.

-Carnival Corp. president and CEO Arnold Donald said Carnival believes Old San Juan is ready to receive tourists and the line is resuming scheduled cruises from Puerto Rico.
-However, scheduled cruises of Carnival Fascination from San Juan have been cancelled until February, 2018 because the ship has been chartered for relief efforts.
-All of Carnival Corp. brands are adjusting itineraries that had scheduled visits to the worst-hit islands — St. Maarten/St. Martin, St. Thomas and Anguilla — until the end of the year.
+Carnival Corp. president and CEO Arnold Donald said Carnival believes Old San Juan is ready to receive tourists and visits to San Juan will resume November 30 beginning with Carnival Conquest.
+However, scheduled cruises of Carnival Fascination using San Juan as a home port have been cancelled until February 18, 2018 because the ship has been chartered for relief efforts.

-Tortola Pier Park’s cruise and shopping facility won’t open until at least Nov.
-1 and even then only about half of the retail and food and beverage stores will be operating, according to Mark Vanterpool, the minister of communications and works..
+Tortola Pier Park’s cruise and shopping facility is planning to reopen, but only about half of the retail and food and beverage stores will be operating, according to Mark Vanterpool, the minister of communications and works.

-The port remains closed and Norwegian Cruise Line has cancelled all of its cruises there.
+Norwegian Cruise Line has cancelled all of its planned cruises there.
 MSC Cruises has replaced the island on its itineraries with a port stop in the Dominican Republic.
 Smaller cruise lines like SeaDream Yacht Club and Star Clippers are keeping an eye on recovery and still planning on visiting the island in December and January.